andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `Object.toQueryString` no longer uses square bracket syntax by default.
 To enable this pass `deep` in the options object which is now the second argument to the function. `namespace`, which was previously the second argument to this method, is now `prefix` in the same options object.

+- Level: Major
+  - `Object.fromQueryString` now performs "smart" conversion of numerals, booleans, and multiple keys by default.
+To turn this off, pass `smart: false` in the options object which is now the second argument to the function.
+Deep bracket syntax (`[]` in keys) is now off by defualt but can be enabled with `deep` on the options object.

 - Level: Moderate
   - `Number#format` no longer accepts arguments for the thousands separator and decimal point.
 Instead these can now be set on the global object Sugar.Number.thousands and Sugar.Number.decimal.
 These will also be respected by Number#abbr, Number#metric, and Number#bytes as well.